-Steiner-Atlantic Corp., a wholly-owned subsidiary of the Company, and DRYCLEAN USA Development Corp., a wholly-owned indirect subsidiary of the Company, comprise the commercial and industrial laundry and dry cleaning equipment and boiler segment.
+Steiner-Atlantic Corp., a wholly-owned subsidiary of the Company, comprises the commercial and industrial laundry and dry cleaning equipment and boiler segment.
 Steiner-Atlantic Corp. sells commercial and industrial laundry and dry cleaning equipment and boilers to customers in the United States, the Caribbean and Latin American markets.
-DRYCLEAN USA Development Corp. enters into leases for resale to third parties for future dry cleaning stores.
-In recent years this area of business has not produced any revenues, but is kept as a subsidiary for future expansion.